ido90/AyalonRoad/README.md

 | :--: |
 | Out-of-the-box SSD applied on a well-illuminated sample photo |

-Instead, a dedicated detector was trained as follows:
+Instead, a dedicated detector was trained in PyTorch as follows:
-- **Data pre-processing**: **15 video-frames were (manually) tagged** and (programatically) converted into anchor-boxes-based training-labels.
+- **Data pre-processing**: **15 video-frames were (manually) tagged** (out of 190K frames in the whole data) and (programatically) converted into anchor-boxes-based training-labels.

 | ![](https://github.com/ido90/AyalonRoad/blob/master/Outputs/Detector/Architecture/Anchor%20Boxes.png) |
 | :--: |
 | A sample of anchor boxes and their receptive field |

+- **Detector architecture**:
-- **Detector architecture**: the small amount of labeled data required *transfer learning*, thus only a small network was used on top of 15 pre-trained layers of Resnet34, chosen to fit the vehicles sizes and the desired *receptive field*.
-An additional small location-based network was used to help to distinguish between vehicles in relevant and irrelevant roads.
-The whole CNN was wrapped by filters removing detections with large overlaps or in irrelevant locations.
+    - The small amount of labeled data required little degrees of freedom along with efficient *transfer learning*, thus only a small network was used on top of 15 pre-trained layers of Resnet34.
+The layers were chosen according to the vehicles sizes and the desired *receptive field* (displayed above).
+    - An additional small location-based network was used to help to distinguish between vehicles in relevant and irrelevant roads.
+    - The whole CNN was wrapped by filters removing detections with large overlaps or in irrelevant locations.

 | ![](https://github.com/ido90/AyalonRoad/blob/master/Outputs/Detector/Architecture/Network%20Architecture.PNG) |
 | :--: |
 | Detection network architecture |

+- **Training**:
-- **Training**: Adam optimizer was applied with relation to L1-loss (for location) and cross-entropy loss (for detection), on batches consisted of anchor-boxes sampled with probabilities corresponding to their losses.
-The training included 64 epochs with the pre-trained layers freezed, and 12 epochs with them unfreezed, where every epoch went once over each training image.
-Several experiments were conducted to tune the architecture and training configuration.
+    - Adam optimizer was applied with relation to L1-loss (for location) and cross-entropy loss (for detection).
+    - The training batches consisted of anchor-boxes sampled with probabilities corresponding to their losses.
+    - The training lasted 12 minutes on a laptop and included 64 epochs with the pre-trained layers freezed, and 12 epochs with them unfreezed, where every epoch went once over each training image.
+    - Several experiments were conducted to tune the architecture and training configuration.

 The detector seems to yield quite good out-of-sample results, and even demonstrated reasonable results with as few as 3 training images.